Sazooka/azure-terraform-examples/docs/tagging-guidelines.md

 ```

 ## Notes

+- **Conceptual separation:**
-・Conceptual separation: First understand which tags belong to which level.
+  Understand which tags belong to which level (resource, environment, or project).
+This helps in planning and maintaining consistent tagging.

+- **Implementation:**
-・Implementation: Use locals and merge to apply common and environment-specific tags consistently.
+  Use Terraform `locals` and the `merge` function to apply both common (project-level) and environment-specific tags consistently to your resources.